shahmeerawan31/cybersecuriy/cyber security.md

 # CYBER SECURITY
-It is the protection of internet software and data from the cyber attack
+It is the protection of internet software and data from the cyber attack The main point in cyber security is that it is the protection of whole network not the protection of of any individual
 * * COMMON TYPES OF CYBER ATTACK
 * MALWARE
 :it is the code with malicious contant that steal the data or destroy some thing on computer